kpmerry/Python-Choice-Based-Game/Spoilers.md

 ### 5. Sneak into Big Joe's office
 Players will have the chance to inspect the office in the speakeasy.
 If they check the desk drawer, this will contain Big Joe's phone book with access to information about some of the characters.
 May add a code/key to access this.
 ### 6. Drink with Rowdy Regular
 Player may wish to try and get the rowdy regular drunk to spill information.
 A wrong choice will end in an altercation with the regular.
 This may cost the player health.
-A correct choice will get the regular to mention a clue, such as information about the failed deal.
+A correct choice will get the regular to mention a clue, such as information about the failed deal or Lisa's scheme.
 ### 7. Sneak into the speakeasy dressing rooms
 Players may sneak into the speakeasy dressing rooms after a key bit of information has been revealed.
 This will reveal love letters on the main entertainer's dressing table between her and the investor, who has taken a liking to her and wishes to acquire the speakeasy.
 However, as you leave, you see the stoic bodyguard enter her dressing room.
 Drama!